-- 1. To introduce to students with concept of microwave communication with its need, devices and applications - 2.
-To introduce to student radar communication system with it working principle and implementation techniques. - 3.
-To introduce to student satellite communication system with it concepts, working principle and implementation techniques. - 4.
-To introduce to student optical communication system with it theory for implementation, types and devices with its application. - 5.
-To ensure student acquire the ability to integrate telecommunications technologies and engineering systems using their generalist and broader knowledge in multidisciplinary contexts for simple applications.
+- 1. To introduce to students with concept of microwave communication with its need, frequency and microwave components. - 2.
+To introduce to students with concept of microwave devices with its working principle and applications. - 3.
+To introduce to student radar communication system with it working principle and implementation techniques. - 4.
+To introduce to student satellite communication system with it concepts, working principle and implementation techniques. - 5.
+To introduce to student satellite communication system is able to apply different modulation techniques and access techniques for wireless communications - 6.
+To introduce to student optical communication system with it theory for implementation, types and devices with its application.

 - 1. Student is able to compare radio frequency and microwave frequency communication with respect to devices, working principle and applications. - 2.
-Student is able to explain different radar systems - 3.
-Student is able to describe satellite subsystem and earth station block diagram with their working principle. - 4.
-Student is able to apply different modulation techniques and access techniques for wireless communications - 5.
-Student is able to deign radio link models and analyze link budget for satellite. - 6.
+Student is able describe microwave devices with its working principle, mathematical analysis and its applications. - 3.
+Student is able to explain different radar systems. - 4.
+Student is able to describe satellite subsystem and earth station block diagram with their working principle.

+- 5. Student is able to apply different modulation techniques and access techniques for wireless communications - 6.
+Student is able to deign radio link models and analyze link budget for satellite. - 7.
 Student is able to apply ray theory for optical communication.

-Unit 1 - Introduction to microwave techniques
+Unit 1 - Introduction to Microwave Techniques